Methodology

 This is a Type I tool.
 Continuous monitoring (Type II evidence collection over time) is on the roadmap, not shipped.

-Here is exactly what we store, where, and for how long — no buried clauses.
+Here is exactly what we store, where, and for how long, with no buried clauses.

 WhatWhereHow long